isomerpages/moe-lakesidepri/index.md

             and inspire students to take action for a greener future.
           link_text: Check more here
           link_url: /green-day-2025/
+        - title: Hari Raya Celebration 2025
+          date: 14 April 2025
+          announcement: Our school was filled with festive cheer as we celebrated Hari Raya with a meaningful and memorable assembly programme titled "Raya Millenia".
+          link_text: Check the E-Magazine here
+          link_url: /hari-raya-2025/
         - title: School Canteen Advertisement Notice
           date: 10 April 2025
           announcement: We are now accepting applications for new canteen vendors.